 80% of data breaches are thought to be a result of weak or stolen passwords.

-Passwords that are easily guessed, based on personal details (i.e. your dog’s name) or used across multiple sites, will put your information at risk -- this is becoming more common knowledge for general users of the Internet.
+Passwords that are easily guessed, based on personal details (i.e. your dog’s name) or used across multiple sites, will put your information at risk.

 Another common source of compromised credentials?